gshahane/gshahane.github.io/_posts/2017-05-10-Smokingpopulation.md

 ## 6. Limitations

-1. Federal taxes not considered: Variation in the Federal Taxes can also bring a change in the smoking percentage and can lead them to inaccurate results.
+1.	<b>Federal taxes not considered:</b> Variation in the Federal Taxes can also bring a change in the smoking percentage and can lead them to inaccurate results.
 As the next steps, we can use the combined effect of Federal and State Excise Taxes to analyze their effect on Smoking Population Percentage.

-2. Restricted Range: The best fit line as shown in the scatterplots in the research question analysis only applies to the range of data (1996-2014) we have used for analysis.
+2.	<b>Restricted Range</b>: The best fit line as shown in the scatterplots in the research question analysis only applies to the range of data (1996-2014) we have used for analysis.
 If the data are made available by CDC, we can generalize the results better.

-3. Causation:  We cannot infer the correlation as causation as there can be other factors too which affected the percentage of Smoking Population in United States.
+3.	<b>Causation:</b>  We cannot infer the correlation as causation as there can be other factors too which affected the percentage of Smoking Population in United States.
 As only 29% of the variance in the Smoking Population Percentage is explained by State Excise Tax Rate, we can explore more parameters that might affect the Smoking Population Percentage.

 ## 7. Attachments